kdlawson/kdlawson.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a PhD student at the University of Oklahoma, working with Prof. John Wisniewski (2016-present, anticipating graduation in 2022).
 My current research is focused on high contrast imaging of young circumstellar disk systems (primarily with the Subaru Telescope's SCExAO/CHARIS) toward the goal of better understanding how planetary systems form and evolve.

+A recent presentation on some of my work with the new SCExAO/CHARIS spectropolarimetry observing mode:

+{% include spie2021_pres.html %}

 More broadly, my interests lie in improving the value of data through:

 - improvements to data processing and analysis techniques, especially on the software-side
 - better visualizations for both processing techniques and products to facilitate the dissemination of results (both to laypeople and those in the field)